 Samsung Galaxy S8 is one of the most good-looking smartphone of 2017.
-S8 was the first smartphone to be introduced with an almost bezel-less screen.
+Galaxy S8 is the first smartphone to be introduced with an almost bezel-less screen.
 The overall appearance of S8 is iconic.
 Samsung has worked a lot on its software as well.
-They have introduced some new features like iris scanner and Bixby.
+They have introduced some new features like the iris scanner and Bixby.
 The developers of Samsung have also worked really hard on tweaking the Camera app as now it gives great quality pictures.
 The battery life of S8 is optimal for daily use, it gives you a full day without any issues.
-The display screen of S8 is just amazing, it offers sharpest and clearest screen among all the other smartphones.
+The display screen of S8 is just amazing, it offers the sharpest and clearest screen among all the other smartphones.
 Well, in this guide we will particularly talk about software issues and how to install stock firmware on Galaxy S8.

-Talking about the hardware the American and Chinese versions of S8 are running on Snapdragon 835, whereas the international version is running on Samsung’s very own Exynos 8895 Octa-core.
+Talking about the hardware.
+The American and Chinese versions of S8 are running on Snapdragon 835, whereas the international version is running on Samsung’s very own Exynos 8895 Octa-core.
 There is also 4 GB of RAM to assist the processing.

 Why do you need to Install Stock Firmware on Galaxy S8?

-How to Install stock firmware on Galaxy S8 or S8+ using ODIN:
+How to Install Stock firmware on Galaxy S8 or S8+ using ODIN:

-ODIN is not the official tool by Samsung but it is most commonly used software for installing firmware on Samsung smartphones and it works fine.
+ODIN is the official tool by Samsung and most commonly used software for installing firmware on Samsung smartphones and it works fine.
 If you are not that good with technology you should move on to the second method that uses the smart switch to install stock firmware on S8.
 Although you can also try out the following method, it is not that complex and I will explain it down in simple words for you guys so it is comprehensible for the non-tech people as well.